TULiberalArts/English/pages/home.md

   MA in English Literature, BA in English, Minor in English, Temple Department of English
 published: true
 feature: true
-feature-title: null
+feature-title: Learn from outstanding faculty in a world-class city for the arts - Philadelphia
 feature-image: null
 feature-body: >-
   Our classes teach students to think and write with clarity and imagination, to think deeply and with innovation, and to conduct research with curiosity and attention to detail.
 ---
 ## Why Study English Literature?
-Powerful, persuasive writing, sharp analytic skills, and creative, flexible thinking are essential abilities for tomorrow’s leaders and professionals.
-Courses in Temple's Department of English cultivate these abilities through the study of the language, literatures, and cultures of the United States, Britain, the English-speaking world and beyond.
-Our classes teach students to think and write with clarity and imagination, to think deeply and with innovation.
-Both our undergraduate and graduate programs go on to lead rich lives as professionals, members of their communities and global citizens.
+Courses in Temple's Department of English study of the language, literatures and cultures of the United States, Britain, the English-speaking world and beyond.
+Whether you major, minor or pursue a graduate degree in English, our award-winning faculty lead students on explorations of past and present artistic, linguistic, literary and social movements and their aftermaths.
+Our students learn to think and write with clarity and imagination, develop sharp skills of analysis and go on to lead rich lives as professionals and global citizens.
+Learn from outstanding faculty in a world-class city for the arts - Philadelphia.

 ## Academic Offerings
 - [BA in English](http://bulletin.temple.edu/undergraduate/liberal-arts/english/ba-english/)